Homemade firearm: New Jersey

-S2465, enacted in November 2018, prohibits the manufacture and sale of guns or parts that are or can become a privately-made firearm.
+S2465, enacted in November 2018, prohibits the manufacture and sale of guns or parts that are or can become a homemade firearm.
 Multiple arrests were made within months of this law going into effect.
 Then State Attorney General Gurbir Grewal aggressively prosecuted infractions of this law.
 New Jersey filed a lawsuit against U.S. Patriot Armory, a company that allegedly sold AR-15 build kits to New Jersey residents.
 In July 2019, S3897 was enacted, which criminalizes transferring or possessing unserialized firearms.

 New York

-In 2015, during the state of New York's first prosecution for sale of privately-made firearms, Then State Attorney General Eric Schneiderman said that it was "easy" for "criminals to make completely untraceable, military-grade firearms."
+In 2015, during the state of New York's first prosecution for sale of homemade firearms, Then State Attorney General Eric Schneiderman said that it was "easy" for "criminals to make completely untraceable, military-grade firearms."
 In 2019, New York passed a law to prohibit the making, selling, transporting or possessing 3D-printed guns or other undetectable firearms.

-On October 28, 2021, New York Governor Kathy Hochul signed into law restrictions on privately-made firearms.
+On October 28, 2021, New York Governor Kathy Hochul signed into law restrictions on homemade firearms.
 This consisted of The Scott J. Beigel Unfinished Receiver Act and The Jose Webster Untraceable Firearms Act.